 - Cool on a wire rack.

-You can also bake all the cookies freeze.
+You can also bake all the cookies and then freeze.
 Just thaw out or reheat in the microwave or oven.